cloudfoundry/docs-bosh/content/networks.md

 | **OpenStack** | [Multiple](openstack-multiple-networks.md) | Single                                  | Single (Floating IP) |
 | **vSphere**   | Multiple                                   | -                                       | -                    |

 1: The maximum number of network interfaces attached to a VM is [limited per instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AvailableIpPerENI.html).
-If you want to attach more IP addresses to your VMs check out the nic_group configuration in the networks section [here](manifest-v2.md#instance-groups).
+If you want to attach more IP addresses to your VMs check out the `nic_group` configuration in the networks section under [Instance Groups Block](manifest-v2.md#instance-groups).

 ### Advanced Network Features {: #advanced-network-features }